kartheekgottipati/ctdemo/README.md

 # Django rest framework built in ui is used interact with the api.

 # Swagger ui is also available to interact with the API

+Inefficiencies:

+Fetching all transactions during each sync.
+This should be optimized to avoid calls for txs that already exists.
+Using a no-sql database to store tx is a much better option than using a RDBMS db as NO-SQL is cheaper and scales much better than RDBMS.